the-full-stack/website/docs/llm-bootcamp/index.md

       <td>
         <strong>🏎️ Deploying and Learning in Production</strong>
         <ul>
-          <li>Deploying on CPUs vs GPUs
+          <li>Deploying on CPUs vs GPUs vs API-only
-          <li>Why "learn in prod" is the new "test in prod"
           <li>How to monitor models, trace chains, and record feedback
-          <li>Methods for learning from user data, like reinforcement learning from human feedback (RLHF), and from chains of LLMs, like Constitutional AI
+          <li>Methods for learning from users, like RLHF, and from chains of LLMs, like Constitutional AI
         </ul>
       </td>
     </tr>